rsyamil/latent-space-inversion-lsi/mnist/README.md

 ## Demo of LSI Workflow

-The trained LSI architecture is used to provide prediction of **m** for any given (and unseen) **d**.
+The trained LSI architecture is used to provide predictions of **m** for any given (and unseen) **d**.
 In this demonstration, assume the following reference case of digit zero.
 The first left plot in the figure below represents the observed **d** and its reconstruction.
 The second plot shows the same, in scatter form.
 The third plot is the reference **m** and the fourth plot shows the prediction of LSI.

 ![ref_all](/readme/test_sigs_ref_recons_demo.png)